M7OCM/890/README.md

 Scanning speed improvements equate to around 16 ch/s or about 999 ch/m - not too shabby considering how slow stock is.

 Chirp Next compatible only with Reppad's python module loaded (see files).
-This enables AM, FM, LSB and USB and scan lists to be saved/amended, plus proper 8.33kHz channels (no 8.33kHz step).
-Note, the border color is hardcoded so won't change if fettled with in Chirp.

-This all started as a personal project - I'm not a developer more a radio user, but have experience with ui design and development on small oled screens.
-I decided to concentrate on light and dark contrast themes rather than continue with stock.
-Acceptable legibility at most light levels in light theme mode.
+This is a personal project.
+Sorry, I do not accept requests for features or specific colour themes.

-All versions are updated with OEFW/OEFWCOM fixes, but not all features are implemented (ie no spectrum band presets).
-My revisions are focussed on ui.
+All versions are updated with OEFW/OEFWCOM fixes, but not all features are implemented (ie no spectrum band presets or waterfall).
+My revisions are focussed on ui and operability.

-Plan. v2.0.0 will (for the time being) only be updated to fix bugs/original issues.
-I see this project as a finshed example of a much improved firmware containing the best features (IMO), currently developed to date of release.
+Plan. v2.0.0 will (for the time being) only be updated to fix bugs/improvements to the current version.
+I see this project as, on the whole, a finshed demonstration of a much improved firmware, containing the best features (IMO), currently developed to date of release.
 I hope to start working on a totally new 890 design in 2024.

 The firmware is OEFW community based and features numerous improvements: an enhanced menu, frequency band/modulation expansion, 1of11's 'AM Fix' ported/modded for 890, scan resume, preset channels, 8 scan lists and full colour spectrum to name a few.